 For the first time, someone was listening to me.

 – For the first time, I felt that someone was listening to me.
 The personnel there understood what my problem was, and could give me a sensible explanation of the cause.
 Above all, they had a treatment method to offer.
 It was an incredible feeling.

 After a thorough examination, it was decided that Malin was suffering from hiatus hernia and it was this that was the reason behind her mechanical swallowing difficulties.

-– I was prescribed a neuromuscular training device that I was to train with for 3 x 10 seconds, three times a day, before mealtimes.
+– I was prescribed an IQoro, a neuromuscular training device that I was to train with for 3 x 10 seconds, three times a day, before mealtimes.